 In the Lebanon, it has been a week of changes for the peacekeeping forces deployed there.

-In the Lebanon, it has been a week of changes for the peacekeeping forces deployed there.
+Background: In the Lebanon, it has been a week of changes for the peacekeeping forces deployed there.
 An advance unit of about seventy-five Dutch soldiers, attached to the United nations interim force (UNIFIL), arrived at the israeli port of Haifa near the Lebanese border on Wednesday (28 February) to replace French troops.
 And Saudi Arabia announced it was withdrawing its soldiers from the Lebanon because of the border conflict between North and South Yemen.

 SYNOPSIS: The Dutch contingent sent most of its equipment through Haifa, but the majority of about seven hundred Dutch officers and men will arrive in Beirut by air.
 They will be based in the Southern Lebanese village of Haris.
 The Dutch will coordinate their arrival with the French withdrawal on March the fifteenth.